Brexit travel advice

 Looking to travel post-Brexit?
 Book with confidence with our Saga Brexit Promise^.

-- Book any holiday or cruise departing in 2019 by May 31, 2019 and we guarantee the price you lock into today will be the price you pay when you go on holiday
+- Book any holiday or cruise by August 31, 2019 and we guarantee the price you lock into today will be the price you pay when you go on holiday

 - Should Brexit affect prices later, they will not be passed on to you